Selecting Hyperparameters for Tree-Boosting: Introduction

 \subsection{Related literature}

 \citet{putatunda2018hyperopt} compare the TPE method to random and deterministic full grid search for hyperparameter optimization for tree-boosting (XGBoost) on six classification data sets.
 They find that the TPE method achieves a superior accuracy–time trade-off compared to random and full grid search. \citet{motz2022benchmarking} compare hyperparameter optimization techniques on five industrial production data sets for various machine learning methods.
 They find that the SMAC and TPE methods perform best for tree-boosting.
 Recently, \citet{meaney2025comparison} compare multiple hyperparameter optimization methods for tree-boosting using a single healthcare data set with a relatively small number of features and a strong signal to noise ratio.
 They find that all methods yield similar results.
-In addition, there are public benchmark suites which include large collection of machine learning tasks for hyperparameter optimization comparisons such as \citet{eggensperger2021hpobench} and \citet{pfisterer22a}.
+In addition, there are public benchmark suites which include large collections of machine learning tasks for hyperparameter optimization comparisons such as \citet{eggensperger2021hpobench} and \citet{pfisterer22a}.
 Both \citet{eggensperger2021hpobench} and \citet{pfisterer22a} report that model-based search with resource allocation such as SMAC tends to outperform random or pure bandit baselines on tree-boosting scenarios.
 Several other articles have evaluated hyperparameter optimization (HPO) for general machine learning methods besides tree-boosting \citep[e.g.,][]{falkner2018bohb}. \citet{bergstraRandomSearch} find that random grid search outperforms deterministic grid search for neural networks.
+Our study complements these benchmarks by comparing default parameters, deterministic grids, random grids, TPE, GP-BO, Hyperband, and SMAC under a common search space and tuning budget on a large collection of regression and binary classification tabular data sets.

+\citet{van2018hyperparameter} analyze the importance of hyperparameters for various machine learning methods using functional ANOVA.
+They find for AdaBoost that most of the performance variation is explained mainly by the maximal depth of the decision tree and, to a lesser extent, the learning rate, whereas in our experiments, we find evidence that all considered hyperparameters appear to have a material effect on predictive accuracy.
+In contrast to \citet{van2018hyperparameter}, we consider a larger set of hyperparameters, gradient tree-boosting instead of AdaBoost, and we use a different importance-analysis methodology. \citet{probst2019tunability} analyze XGBoost from a different perspective based on ``tunability" of hyperparameters relative to default values and identify mainly \texttt{eta} and \texttt{booster} as the most tunable hyperparameters.